 PhotoScape is probably #1 ranked free photo editor.
 Although, it’s often recommended for basic photo editing, PhotoScape hides lots of useful features for advanced photo enhancement.
-Previously, we reviewed its solutions for changing photo background, today we will explain how to place one image above another one or speaking more professionally “how to overlay two images” in PhotoScape.
+Previously, we reviewed its solutions for changing photo background or make transparent background in PhotoScape, today we will explain how to place one image above another one or speaking more professionally “how to overlay two images” in PhotoScape.

 Before we go deeper to the step by step guide, let’s clarify why image overlaying technique might be necessary.
-Here are 3 quick answers straight away:
+Here are 3 quick answers why you might need to superimpose two pictures:

 - to protect photos with transparent watermarks or personal logos;